 For more ways to watch the action, here's our Chicago Air & Water Show Guide and 4 Ways to View the Chicago Air & Water Show in Comfort and Style.

 August 20-21 // Prices vary

-Come down to Navy Pier and splash aboard Spirit of Chicago, Odyssey Cruises and Mystic Blue to see the Chicago Air and Water Show from the best seats in the city — from the water!
+Come down to Navy Pier and splash aboard Spirit of Chicago, Odyssey Lake Michigan and Mystic Blue to see the Chicago Air and Water Show from the best seats in the city — from the water!
 As you watch the high-flying adventure, you'll be treated to a reimagined buffet, dancing, engaging DJ entertainment and spectacular skyline views!

 For more ways to get on the water this weekend, here are 5 Tours By Boat.

 Albany Park, the eclectic northwest side neighborhood, will celebrate its melting pot diversity with food, global-spanning music acts, arts & crafts and carnival rides.
 With more than 70 languages spoken in the community, this third annual event is arguably one of the most eclectic fests in Chicago.
 With music headliners Occidental Brothers & Carpacho y su Supercombo.